A Three-groups Non-local Model for Combining Heterogeneous Data Sources to Identify Genes Associated with Parkinson's Disease: Model Details

 \subsection{Three-Groups Model for RNA-seq Data}

-RNA-seq expression levels are measured as counts, necessitating statistical approaches that either model the data using discrete distributions such as Poisson or Negative Binomial (e.g., \texttt{edgeR} \citep{Robinson_2010} and \texttt{DESeq2} \citep{Love_2014}) or normalize the data before applying statistical models that were designed for continuous responses (e.g., \texttt{limma+voom} \citep{Law_2014}).
-In either case, the goal of analysis is to discover genes that are differentially expressed between the treatment (disease) and control (healthy) groups.
+RNA-seq expression levels are measured as counts, necessitating statistical approaches that either model the data using discrete distributions such as Poisson or Negative Binomial like \texttt{edgeR} \citep{Robinson_2010} and \texttt{DESeq2} \citep{Love_2014} or normalize the data before applying statistical models for continuous responses like \texttt{limma+voom} \citep{Law_2014}.
+In either case, the goal of the analysis is to discover genes that are differentially expressed between the treatment (disease) and control (healthy) groups.

 Let $Y_{ijk}^{\rnaseq}$ be the count for the $i^{\text{th}}$ replicate of the $j^{\text{th}}$ gene for treatment group $k\in \{0,1\}$.
-Similarly to \texttt{edgeR} we model $Y_{ijk}^\rnaseq$ using the Negative Binomial distribution, using a mean and dispersion parametrization: $ Y_{ijk}^\rnaseq\sim \text{NegBin}(\mu_{ijk}, \phi_{j}), $ where $\mu_{ijk}$ is the mean count from individual $i$ of gene $j$ from treatment group $k$, and $\phi_j$ is the dispersion parameter for gene $j$.
+Similarly to \texttt{edgeR}, we model $Y_{ijk}^\rnaseq$ using the Negative Binomial distribution, using a mean and dispersion parametrization: $ Y_{ijk}^\rnaseq\sim \text{NegBin}(\mu_{ijk}, \phi_{j}), $ where $\mu_{ijk}$ is the mean count from individual $i$ of gene $j$ from treatment group $k$, and $\phi_j$ is the dispersion parameter for gene $j$.
 The variance of $Y_{ijk}$ is then $\mu_{ijk}(1+\mu_{ijk}\phi_{j})$.
 We model the mean counts as

-Here $\alpha_j$ is the gene-wise intercept, $(fc)_j$ is the fold change between expected counts in the treatment group compared to the control group, $L_i$ and $M_j$ are known offsets that are equal to the natural logarithm of the library size for sample $i$ and the gene length for gene $j$ respectively, and $(\bX_i^\rnaseq)\trans$ is a row-vector of covariates associated with individual $i$ from the RNA-seq study.
-Expected counts are proportional to both library size and gene length and thus they are included directly within the Negative Binomial model as offsets, as an alternative to normalizing the data as a pre-processing step, which is common in standard analysis tools \citep{Robinson_2010,Love_2014,Law_2014}.
+Here $\alpha_j$ is the gene-wise intercept, $(fc)_j$ is the fold change between expected counts in the treatment group compared to the control group, $L_i$ and $M_j$ are the natural logarithm of the library size for sample $i$ and the gene length for gene $j$ respectively (known), and $(\bX_i^\rnaseq)\trans$ is a row-vector of covariates associated with individual $i$ from the RNA-seq study.
+When $k=0$, indicating the control group, the mean function simplifies to $\log(\mu_{ijk}) = \alpha_j + L_i + M_j + (\bX_i^\rnaseq)\trans\bbeta^\rnaseq.$ Expected counts are proportional to both library size and gene length, in both groups, and thus these offsets are directly included in the model.
+This is an alternative to normalizing the data in a pre-processing step, which is common in standard analysis tools \citep{Robinson_2010,Love_2014,Law_2014}.

 The fold change $(fc)_j$ of the counts associated with each gene is the focus of the inference, and hence is endowed with the three-groups structure: